How to Choose a Travel Technology Partner – 5 Factors to Consider

 Study in detail the products and services offered by your vendor.

-The wider the range of services offered by the vendor the higher your chances are for a good partnership.
+The wider the range of services offered by the vendor, the higher your chances are for a good partnership.
 Make sure your vendor can offer a more advanced setup option or custom development service if required.

 Consider your vendor’s market presence.

 Prioritize established vendors with a long-standing market presence and offices in multiple locations across the globe.
-They are efficient suppliers of solutions localized for different markets and are generally more versatile in terms of technology.
+They are efficient suppliers of solutions localized for different markets and are mostly more versatile in terms of technology.

 Look closely at the client base of your potential partner.